isomerpages/moe-angsanapri/_teaching-and-learning/Mathematics.md

 <u> P5-P6 Learning Journey </u>

 Through authentic learning experiences in and beyond classroom, our students are able to appreciate and apply what they have learnt in Mathematics in real-life contexts.

+<b> Support Programmes </b>

+Early intervention programmes are provided to help support identified students address misconceptions, consolidate and reinforce their learning as well as build their confidence in learning Mathematics.

+<b> Learning Support for Mathematics (LSM) Programme (P1 and P2) </b>

+Learning Support for Mathematics (LSM) is a resource-based support aimed at providing intervention for selected Primary 1 and 2 students who require more individual help in developing their numeracy skills.
+Through small group setting, students are able to benefit from the various hands-on strategies to help them in Mathematics.

+<b> Improving Confidence and Achievement in Numeracy (ICAN) Programme (P3, P4) </b>

+The programme aims to raise confidence and improve Mathematics achievement of identified students who are weak in numeracy skills and faced challenges in the subject.
+Intervention strategies and models that are guided by research to tackle the 4 key issues of learning gaps, language, motivation and memory are deployed.
+The lessons follow the FREMC structure – Factual Fluency, Readiness, Engagement, Mastery and Consolidation.